 Mary, academically gifted, had a scholarship and was enrolled in the premed program.
 She lost her scholarship because she took off for Spring break and never returned to school.
 She did not call with any explanation for her absence.

 When I spoke to Mary, she took no responsibility for her actions.
-Instead she said her irresponsible behavior was due to her being an only child raised by a single mom.
+Instead she said her irresponsible behavior was due to her being an only child raised a single mom.

 Mary’s boyfriend ended their three year relationship because she was caught lying and cheating.
 She called him a jerk and blamed it on her father who abandoned the family when she was two years old.